TUM-DSE/research-work-info/README.md

 Your submission will proceed in the following five stages:

--  **Stage 1:** At least two weeks before the submission deadline, please send a PDF copy of your thesis to your advisor and Prof. Bhatotia for their final feedback and approval.
+-  **Stage 1:** At least two weeks before the submission deadline, please send a PDF copy of your thesis/report to your advisor and Prof. Bhatotia for their final feedback and approval.

-- **Stage 2:** After the final approval, please submit the following:
+- **Stage 2:** After their final approval, please submit the following:

-    * **[ONLY for BSc/MSc thesis work]**: One printout of the final thesis delivered to Prüfungsamt.
+    * **[Required ONLY for BSc/MSc thesis work]**: One printout of the final thesis delivered to Prüfungsamt.
     * Final pdf to Prof. Bhatotia.
     * Final pdf to advisor.